DerKevinRiehl/transposon_annotation_reasonaTE/README.md

 ```

 *Option 2:* annotate with one specific tool (good for parallelization or rerunning, recommended).
+It is mandatory to run the protein annotation tools *transposonPSI* and *NCBICDD1000* for the next steps.
 ```
 reasonate -mode annotate -projectFolder workspace -projectName testProject -tool helitronScanner reasonate -mode annotate -projectFolder workspace -projectName testProject -tool ltrHarvest